 Creating a Facebook group for new homeowners where you share your insight is a great way to develop a connection with people who will more than likely require your services soon.

-Users search for contractors on platforms like Facebook, Instagram, and YouTube
+Users will search for contractors and contractor brands on social platforms like Facebook, Instagram, and YouTube.

 The caveat with referrals is that few companies without a marketing and advertising budget receive referrals.
 Brand new contractors living from lead to lead are unlikely to get a referral because they do not have a brand.
 It’s not impossible; it’s just unlikely.